-Catalan independence vote begins in chaos
+Catalonia independence vote descends into chaos

 Turull added that "the violation of fundamental rights in Catalonia is not an internal problem of Spain, it is an internal problem of the EU, and we Catalans are citizens of the EU."

-When asked by a reporter if it was all worth it, he replied, "Defending democracy will be always worth it".
+When asked by a reporter if it was all worth it, he replied, "Defending democracy will be always worth it."
+Turull encouraged those who haven't yet voted to do so, saying that "millions" have voted despite the closure of 319 polling stations by the police.

 In a tweet, the Catalan administration called on the Spanish government representative in the province to resign.

-The dispute between the regional government in Barcelona and the Spanish government has become increasingly bitter in recent weeks, with mass protests held across the region.
+At the largest polling station in Barcelona, at the Institut Escola del Treball school, crowds gathered in the afternoon in an effort to prevent police from seizing the ballot papers.

-Puigdemont, who called the referendum in June, had urged voters to go to the polls Sunday despite Madrid's opposition.
+A group of fire fighters arrived in uniform, saying they would help protect the votes.
+Miguel Ruiz, 44, said: "We're here to show support, to help if necessary and also to put ourselves in front if it comes to that."

-Polling stations are due to close at 8 p.m. local time on Sunday.
 Results are expected around 10 p.m. local time (4 p.m.
-ET).
+ET), two hours after the close of polls.

 Why is the referendum taking place?